Kid Kyoto

 The Vibe

-- Finding the entrance: Kid Kyoto is tucked down cobbled Bridge Lane, marked by aqua neon signage and guitar-driven tunes spilling from the doorway.
+- Hidden entrance: Finding Kid Kyoto is half the adventure - look for aqua neon signage and guitar-driven tunes spilling from Bridge Lane, a cobbled backstreet behind the CBD's main strip.

 What People Love

-- Standout dishes: The pork belly yakitori with wasabi-caper tare gets regular mentions, alongside the kransky corn dog with karashi mustard and kewpie mayo - a playful take on Japanese-Australian fusion.
+- Standout dishes: The pork belly yakitori with wasabi-caper tare gets regular mentions, along with the kransky corn dog topped with karashi mustard and kewpie mayo.
+The watermelon sashimi with tamari dressing and the chicken tsukune are long-running menu favourites.

 The Neighbourhood